 Due to the fact that Frenchies are a brachycephalic dog breed, they are prone to breathing difficulties.

-Buying a harness not only looks better over a normal collar in my opinion, but they also help your dog breath a little better when they are out on their daily walk due to the fact that they help release pressure from the dog’s neck.
+Buying a harness not only looks better over a normal collar in my opinion, but they also help your dog breathe a little better when they are out on their daily walk due to the fact that they help release pressure from the dog’s neck.

 Collars tend to add stress to the dog’s windpipe, in turn limiting the amount of air that your dog needs